Tomisall/ThermalDex/README.md

    pip install -r requirements.txt
    ```

-3. Launch the application:
+4. Launch the application:
    ```
    python ThermalDex.py
    ```

-4. Input the SMILES notation of the molecule you wish to analyze and explore the various features and tools offered by ThermalDex.
+5. Input the SMILES notation of the molecule you wish to analyze and explore the various features and tools offered by ThermalDex.
+Note you will need to add at least one compond before trying the search feature, otherwise this may result in a crash.

 ## Contributing